Skip to main content

 Laura Tom

-Laura Tom is a Clinical Research Associate who oversees the day-to-day operations of Dr. Simon’s research lab and team.
+Laura Tom is a Senior Clinical Research Associate who oversees the day-to-day scientific operations of Dr. Simon’s research lab and team.
 Prior to joining the Simon Lab at Northwestern, she supported research projects in cancer prevention and control at the Dana-Farber Cancer Institute, Fred Hutchinson Cancer Research Center, and UC San Diego Moores Cancer Center.
 Laura received her MS in social and behavioral sciences and BA in sociology from Harvard University.

 laura.tom@northwestern.edu

-Magdalena Nava
+Magdalena (Maggie) Nava

 magdalena.nava1@northwestern.edu